-Merrell Trail Glove 4 Review Facts
+Merrell Trail Glove 4 Reviewed for Performance and Quality Review Facts

 The Midsole of the Merrell Trail Glove 4 is constructed of EVA foam.
 The midsole is a minimal one.
 Some runners may insist that it doesn’t provide enough cushioning.
 It does, however, grant the shoe a lighter feel.

 The upper is constructed of a synthetic mesh, thermoplastic urethane to be exact.